cornerstonejs/cornerstone3D/common/reviews/api/tools.api.md

     }
 }

+// Warning: (ae-missing-release-tag) "ElementDisabledEvent" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public
+type ElementDisabledEvent = CustomEvent_2<ElementDisabledEventDetail>

+// Warning: (ae-missing-release-tag) "ElementDisabledEventDetail" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public
+type ElementDisabledEventDetail = {
+    element: HTMLElement
+    viewportUID: string
+    renderingEngineUID: string
+}

+// Warning: (ae-missing-release-tag) "ElementEnabledEvent" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public
+type ElementEnabledEvent = CustomEvent_2<ElementEnabledEventDetail>

+// Warning: (ae-missing-release-tag) "ElementEnabledEventDetail" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public
+type ElementEnabledEventDetail = {
+    element: HTMLElement
+    viewportUID: string
+    renderingEngineUID: string
+}

 // Warning: (ae-missing-release-tag) "EllipticalRoiTool" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)